 - Using Scale Computing’s edge solution, Goodwill Central Coast now has the ability to scale services across its distributed locations without the need for local IT staff.

-- Since implementation of the Scale Computing edge solution, Goodwill Central Coast has upgraded its point of sale system, increased drive space, saved resources and saved 15% on the initial IT budget.
+- Since the implementation of the SC//Platform, Goodwill Central Coast has upgraded its point of sale system, increased drive space, saved resources, and saved 15% on the initial IT budget.